statsjedi/hhco/README.md

 Games can last a long time, and I was curious as to how long they might last.
 Originally I made a Monte Carlo simulation, but later changed it to an absorbing Markov chain simulation.
 I also created a network plot to visualize the flow of the game.

 ## Files
+* markov.R : The R code for the Markov simulation.
-* markov_network.R : The R code for the Markov simulation and network plot.
+* network.R : The R code for the network plot.
 * hhco_markov.xlsx : Spreadsheet with the data for the Markov simulation and network plot.
 * monte_carlo.R : Original Monte Carlo simulation.
-* hhco_final.png : The network and cumulative probability of ending plots.
-I had to cheat a bit to make the figure, since I couldn't get the network plot arrow weights to display as fractions, only decimals.